mskocik/svelecte/README.md

 Flexible autocomplete/select component written in Svelte.
 Massively inspired by Selectize.js.
 Also usable as [custom element](https://github.com/mskocik/svelecte-element) (CE).
 Usable in forms, behaves very similar to standard `<select>` element.

+See the latest changes on the [Releases](https://github.com/mskocik/svelecte/releases) page.

 ## 📃 Features

 - searchable